 In 1985 the first photos of true Apistogramma ortmanni were published in Germany and since that time there has been better info available about them.
 However, various different forms are found across their range which includes parts of Venezuela, Suriname and Guyana.
 There is still a lot of confusion surrounding the populations of this fish with at least four recognized forms.
 All are relatively subdued in coloration and do not have elaborate finage.

-In terms of aquarium care, treat them like any Apisto. give them good water, good food and good habitat and they should thrive.
-They shouldn’t be too demanding of water conditions fairly soft slightly acid water should be fine.
-In nature they are found in a variety of water types ranging from full black water conditions to moderate conditions.
-If its possible to identify the collection location try to do so as the true blackwater forms might require those conditions in the aquarium.
+In terms of aquarium care, treat them like any Apisto. give them good water, good food, and good habitat and they should thrive.
+They shouldn’t be too demanding of water conditions and fairly soft slightly acid water should be fine.
+In nature, they are found in a variety of water types ranging from full black water conditions to moderate conditions.
+If it’s possible to identify the collection location try to do so as the true blackwater forms might require those conditions in the aquarium.

 Most of the information I provide on this website comes from books and websites.
 While I don’t provide specific citations, these are the sources for most of my information.